-- The name of the company that furnished the information to Equifax
+- Name of the company that furnished the information to Equifax

-- The account number of the item in question
+- Account number of the item in question

 - Updates that need to be made to your personal information

-The package should be sent via certified mail with a return receipt requested to:
+The letter should be sent via certified mail with a return receipt requested to:

 Consumer Dispute Center

 Be sure to send copies of both the letters and supporting documentation, but keep the originals on file for future reference.

 Please note that we do not advise disputing your credit report online.
 We believe that you will get better results by sending your disputes by mail.

 However, if you must, you can submit an Equifax dispute by visiting the Online Dispute page and taking the following steps:

 - Enter your identifying information on the page that reads “Step 1: Authentication”, then hit “Continue”.